sm2irfan/backend/connectivity_implementation_summary.md

-# Internet Connectivity Check Implementation
+# Internet Connectivity Check + Product Copy Feature Implementation

 ## Overview
-Added internet connectivity checking **before** any database operations to ensure data consistency between local and cloud storage.
-If there's no internet connection, the user is given options to retry or save locally only, keeping the edit/add mode active until a decision is made.
+Added internet connectivity checking **before** any database operations to ensure data consistency between local and cloud storage, plus a new **Product Copy** feature that allows users to duplicate existing products with all their data for easy creation of similar items.

+## New Features

+### 1. Product Copy Functionality
+- **Copy Button**: Added to action buttons alongside Edit and Delete
+- **Smart Copying**:
+  - Copies all product data including name, price, description, categories, etc.
+  - Automatically appends "(Copy)" to the product name
+  - Starts in "Add New Product" mode with pre-filled data
+  - User can modify any field before saving
+- **User Experience**:
+  - Cancels any existing edit/add operations
+  - Scrolls to top to show the copied product form
+  - Shows confirmation message
+  - Follows same connectivity rules as new product creation

+### 2. Enhanced Internet Connectivity Checking
+- **Connectivity Check Before Any Save Operation**
+- **Keep Edit/Add Mode Active on Connection Issues**
+- **User Choice Dialog** when no internet connection is detected

 ## Changes Made